 Wool is probably not the first fabric that comes to mind when you think of footwear, but many reasons make wool an excellent choice.
 As well as being soft and warm, wool is also breathable and effectively resists odour and wicks away moisture.
 It has natural climate control, keeping your feet warm in winter and cool in summer.
-It is also hypoallergenic.
 From an environmental point of view, wool is also sustainable and natural.
 The natural elasticity of wool means that it forms to your feet for a snug , comfortable fit.

 Many shoe manufacturers have recognised the value of wool and are creating comfortable, durable and fashionable shoes using the this natural fabric.

 Read Next: Wool and UV: Wool and UV: How Wool Provides Protection Against Sunlight

 Swedish footwear designer Icebug specialises in high-end, sustainable outdoor shoes.
 Their popular walking and lifestyle design, the Eide, features a mono-material upper made from a felted wool blend from Woolpower.
 With clean, simple, sneaker-inspired design, the Eide offers superior comfort and natural thermo-regulating qualities.
 The felted wool is made by upcycling scrap from Woolpower’s clothes production.
 The wool upper only has one layer of material, minimizing the use of glue and different materials.

 Norway’s Kastel Shoes has made various shoe designs using both Norwegian wool and merino wool from New Zealand.
 Andres Malo Dyb, the company’s Founder and Creative Director, says: “For us, we were incredibly excited to see the result of our shoes in Norwegian wool.
 The fact that it is so strong and resilient, which for certain other products is a disadvantage, is perfect for footwear.”